codesaurcera/codesaurcera/README.md

 - 👋 Hi, I’m @codesaurcera
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning NextJs
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me codesaurcera@gmail.com
 - 😄 Pronouns: Codesaur
 - ⚡ Fun fact: One line of code makes 2 cups of coffee
 - 👾 Source codes!
-PHP, JavaScript, jQuery, Laravel, VueJs
+PHP, JavaScript, jQuery, Laravel, VueJs, Next.js

 <!---
 codesaurcera/codesaurcera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.